MJKWoolnough/ics/README.md

 }
 ```

-PropDue defines the date and time that a to-do is expected to be completed
+PropDue defines the date and time that a to-do is expected to be completed.

 #### type PropDuration